AudioKit/AudioKit/docs/AudioUnitCreation.md

 ## Audio Unit Operation

 Before an AU can be used, it must be registered.
-Alternatively, it can be accessed directly as an AKNode, which is what I describe here.
+Alternatively, it can be accessed directly as an Node, which is what I describe here.

 ### Instantiation